 Macey Brooks- A Wide Receiver out of James Madison University drafted by the Dallas Cowboys in the fourth round of the 1997 NFL Draft.
 In high school he was a Parade All-American, and State and regional honors.
-He was nominated for Daily Press Peninsula Athlete of the year(runner up to Allan Iverson) At James Madison University he won both honors in 1993 and 1994 for All Conference 1st Team Honors at Wide Receiver.
+He was nominated for Daily Press Peninsula Athlete of the year(runner up to Allen Iverson) At James Madison University he won both honors in 1993 and 1994 for All Conference 1st Team Honors at Wide Receiver.
 In those same years he was also named National All American 1-AA Honors.
 He also broke school records with the most season touchdowns at 16 and career touchdowns at 25.
 Macey trained under NFL greats such as Michael Irvin, Jerry Rice, Deion Sanders, Troy Aikman, and Emmit Smith.

 Fabien Bownes- Was a Wide Receiver out of Western Illinois University and played six NFL seasons, three for the Bears.
 Debuted in 1995 for the Bears and later spent three more years playing for the Seattle Seahawks.

 Ron Cox- Was a linebacker from Fresno State University drafted by the Chicago Bears in the 2nd round of the 1990 NFL Draft( 33 overall).
 He played a total of 8 seasons in the NFL, 7 with the Bears and 1 season with the Green Bay Packers in which he started middle linebacker in the 1996 Super Bowl.